Asturian derby

-The Asturian derby (Derbi asturianu, Derbi asturiano or Derbi astur), is the name given to any association football match contested between Sporting de Gijón and Real Oviedo, the two biggest clubs in Asturias.
-The rivalry is well-known as one of the strongest, most heated in Spanish football.
+The Asturian derby (Derbi asturianu, Derbi asturiano or Derbi astur), is the name given to any association football match contested between Sporting de Gijón and Real Oviedo (sometimes referred to as Carbayones), the two biggest clubs in Asturias.
+The rivalry is well-known as one of the strongest, and most heated in Spanish football.

 History

-The first competitive match between the two teams was played on 5 December 1926, after the two main teams in Oviedo (Stadium Ovetense and Deportivo Oviedo) merged to create Real Oviedo.
+The first competitive match between the two teams happened on 5 December 1926, after the two main teams in Oviedo (Stadium Ovetense and Deportivo Oviedo) merged to create Real Oviedo.
 The match, in the Regional Championship of Asturias, was played in El Molinón and Sporting Gijón won by 2–1.